def-mycroft/Schelling-ABS-Segregation-Model/README.md

+A more in-depth explanation is available here: "[notebooks/Tutorial.ipynb](notebooks/Tutorial.ipynb)".

 The Schelling Segregation Model is a simple agent-based simulation that shows that small preferences for similarity cause self-organization into clusters.